An Island in the Moon: Manuscript and date

 Especially important in dating the text is Miss Gittipin's reference to Miss Filligree; "theres Miss Filligree work she goes out in her coaches & her footman & her maids & Stormonts & Balloon hats & a pair of Gloves every day & the sorrows of Werter & Robinsons & the Queen of Frances Puss colour."
-Stormonts were a type of hat popular in the early 1780s but falling out of fashion by 1784.
+Stormonts were a type of hat popular in the early 1780s but had fallen out of fashion by 1784.
 Balloon bonnets (linen cases stuffed with hair) had become extremely popular by late 1784, as had Robinson hats and gowns (named after the poet and actress Mary Robinson).
 The mention of Werter is also a reference to a hat, not the 1774 novel.
 The balloon bonnet and the Robinson hat were in vogue from late 1783 to late 1784, when they overlapped slightly with the increasing popularity of the Werter.
 By mid-1785, however, all three had fallen out of fashion.
 This serves to situate An Island in late 1783-late 1784, and taken in tandem with the topical references, seems to confirm a date of the latter half of 1784.

 An Island was unpublished during Blake's lifetime, and there is no evidence that it ever got beyond the MS stage.
 Extracts were first published in The Light Blue, Volume II (1867), a literary magazine published by Cambridge University, however, it has been suggested that perhaps Blake never intended for An Island to be published at all.
 Speaking of the sketches and poetry in Blake's Notebook, John Sampson writes they "are in the nature of rough jottings, sometimes mere doggerel set down from whim or to relieve a mood, and never probably [...] intended to see the light in cold print.
 Such without doubt is the fragment known as An Island in the Moon."
 Peter Ackroyd agrees with this suggestion, strongly believing that Blake never intended the piece to be read by the public.

-The provenance of the MS is unknown prior to 1893, when it was acquired by Charles Fairfax Murray, who gave it to the Fitzwilliam Museum in 1905.
+The provenance of the MS is unknown prior to 1893 when it was acquired by Charles Fairfax Murray, who gave it to the Fitzwilliam Museum in 1905.
 At some stage prior to that time, at least one page was removed or lost, as page seventeen does not follow directly from page sixteen.
 A diagonal pencil inscription at the bottom of page seventeen, not in Blake's hand, reads, "a leaf is evidently missing before this one."